girishkumar2981/AWS_CloudWatch_and_LambdaFunction/SNS_Alerting_System/README.md

 Connect to EC2 instance and run CPU_Spike.py python file in it.

-Monitor in the metrics section, when the spike crosses the threshold value you get a automated email from cloud watch.
+Monitor in the metrics section, when the spike crosses the threshold value, you get an automated email from cloud watch.